nordic-institute/X-Road-REST-UI/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     3.2 In the detail view, click **Make owner**

     1.3 In the opening dialog, click **Make owner**.
-A owner change request is sent to the X-Road Governing Authority
+The owner change request is sent to the X-Road Governing Authority

 Once the owner change request, the new member will be automatically shown as the security server Owner member.